jpad5/mppc23-rpa/README.md

 •	Desktop Flows Foundations

-•	UI Automation to extract data from web and excel applications
+•	UI Automation for desktop applications

+•	Excel and SharePoint automation

+•	Triggering Cloud and Desktop flows

 •	Orchestrate your Automations

-•	Leveraging capabilities to scale up your automations
+•	Leveraging capabilities to scale up your automations (like Work queues and Hosted machine groups)

 •	Advanced concepts of AI Builder, Co-Pilot, etc.

 ## Hands-On Experience: